CALL US : 717-202-2510

 Migraines

+A migraine is usually a severe headache felt as a throbbing pain at the front or on one side of the head.
+A migraine headache is a form of vascular headache.
 It is caused by the enlargement of blood vessels that causes the release of chemicals from nerve fibers that coil around the large arteries of the brain.
-These chemicals cause inflammation, pain and further enlargement of the arteries.
-The increasing enlargement of the arteries magnifies the pain, which is usually located in a specific area of the head, depending on each person.
+These chemicals cause inflammation, pain, and further enlargement of the arteries.
+The increasing enlargement of the arteries magnifies the pain, usually in a specific head area, depending on each person.
 Some people also have other symptoms, such as nausea and sensitivity to light and sound.

 Benefits of Neurofeedback: